ZXVentures/react-native-async-image-animated/README.md

   <img src ="https://media.giphy.com/media/3ov9jIB7SSbQLbwmGI/giphy.gif" />
 </p>

-Simple cross-platform asynchronous image component for React Native that supports progressive and placeholder images, while providing a placeholder color when one is not providedr.
+Simple cross-platform asynchronous image component for React Native that supports progressive and placeholder images, while providing a placeholder color when one is not provided.

 Source is available in the `AsyncImageAnimated/src` directory. 🙂